CPU Utilization

 - Compression Optimization: The compression algorithm learns data patterns to optimize compression ratios.

-- Database Optimization: The database engine adjusts page sizes for efficient disk I/O.
+- Database Optimization: The Database engine adjusts page sizes for efficient disk I/O.

 These initial tasks can temporarily increase resource usage, but the impact typically diminishes as the Parent stabilizes and enters a steady-state operation.